1869

 - Aren`t you afraid?

-- I`m terrified.
 But my father told me always to face what I was afraid of.

-- Good lad.
 You`re finally acting like a man.
-Any last words?

 - Jumanji.